 Real Life Demonstrations

-Rather than teaching by lecturing or printed matter, you will see just how to apply all tools and techniques; how each patient reacts and responds in their own individual way and how to work with these unique reactions.
+On each day of the course, as the volunteer patients progress through their treatment, you will see just how to apply all tools and techniques; how each patient reacts and responds in their own individual way and how to work with these unique reactions.